 We believe we have negotiated highly competitive premiums for both classes of insurance, and will continue to monitor premium levels available in the market to ensure this remains the case.

-From a compliance prespective and your own protection you should have a minimum level of Professional Indemnity(PI) insurance.
+From a compliance perspective and for your own protection you should have a minimum level of Professional Indemnity(PI) insurance.
 In the event that the services you provide for a client lead to a claim against that client they will generally look at claiming against the provider.
 PI insurance will protect you in the event that this occurs.

-If the policy can't be issued immediately because we require further information, we will contact you generally the same day.
+If the policy can't be issued immediately because we require further information, we will contact you generally on the same day.

-Approximately one month prior to the renewal of your policy you will receive a renewal reminder with a link that will allow you to review your previous years cover and renew the policy even quicker!
+Approximately one month prior to the renewal of your policy you will receive a renewal reminder email with a link that will allow you to review your previous years cover and renew the policy even quicker!

 * We have minimized the number of referral situations so that most applications will be automatically accepted.
-However if you do have prior claims or provide services to high risk industries we will contact you to facilitate completion of your application personally with the Insurer.
+However, if you do have prior claims or provide services to high risk industries we will contact you to facilitate completion of your application personally with the Insurer.

 For each Architects policy completed online we make a donation to Motor Neurone Disease (MND) Australia.